Armand Jean d'Allonville: Provincial syndic procurer for the nobility and clergy (1789)

-End of his life (1796–1811)
+Later life (1796–1811)

-D’Allonville was made maréchal de camp of the armée des émigrés, by king's brevet, dated from Blakembourg, on 15 November 1797, effective from 15 March 1794.
+D’Allonville was made maréchal de camp of the counter-revolutionary armée des émigrés, by king's brevet, dated from Blakembourg, on 15 November 1797, effective from 15 March 1794.
 With a daily pension of five shillings a day, after his troops were dismissed, d'Allonville lived in England in poverty.
-He is recorded in London on 12 April 1806 and died there on 24 January 1811 - he was buried in St Pancras Churchyard.
+He is recorded in London on 12 April 1806 and died there on 24 January 1811.
+He was buried in St Pancras Churchyard.